LiamKhuen/MoodyP/README.md

 <h2>1.2.0 ERRORS AND ERRORS GALORE</h2>

 <p>
     Let’s get this out of the way right now: you will get a ton of errors while you program using <i>moodyP</i>.
 You will try and try and pray and pray but the truth is your code will not or ever work.
 Well, sometimes it will.
-Mostly it wont.
+Mostly it won't.
 </p>

 <p>